 A hand holding three dollar bills, and a shield with a question mark behind it.

-In short, there are six main reasons to get a VPN in 2024:
+There are six main benefits of getting a VPN in 2024.

 1. Protect yourself on public Wi-Fi